tnc1997/google-photos-album-searcher/README.md

 # Album Searcher for Google Photos

+Album Searcher for Google Photos gives you an enhanced search experience for albums.

 Please note that Album Searcher for Google Photos is unofficial and not endorsed by Google.

 ## Getting Started